Arts

 Bakul Sharma, the Director of Strategy and Operations at Artists for Mental Health, a non-profit based in Vancouver aiming to end the stigma around mental health in the arts community, spoke with us about some of her research on the connections between mental illness and artistic temperament.
 But, as she developed her findings, it was clear to her that there was a pressing need to change how we understand this relationship.

-Using Csikszentmihalyi’s theory of flow, creative episodes, and hypomania, Sharma found distinctive connections between mental illness and creative flow.
+By connecting Csikszentmihalyi’s theory of flow, creative episodes, and hypomania, Sharma looked for possible connections between mental distress and creativity.

-Creativity comes in different levels of intensity, but Sharma found that it tends to come and go, following a sinusoidal function similar to the highs and lows that occur in mood disorders.
+Creativity comes in different levels of intensity, but Sharma explained how it tends to come and go, following a sinusoidal function similar to the highs and lows that occur in mood disorders.
 For instance, bipolar disorder is characterized by episodes of mania and depression; the first consisting of episodes of hyperactivity, restlessness, and rapid thinking, and the second defined by a lack of motivation, self-destruction, and sadness.
-Although BP is an elevated version of what creative individuals may experience when engaging in artistic work, it shows how mood disorders could either contribute to or help bring about creative work.
+But although creative flow may look similar to a mood disorder, it occurs at a different intensity and attributing mental illness as a cause for creativity is likely an oversimplification.

-Some solutions Sharma presents for artists struggling with creative burnout include building community and engaging in interdisciplinary work.
+Nonetheless, Sharma uses her research to suggest solutions specific to artists struggling with creative burnout.
+Some of these include building community and engaging in interdisciplinary work.
 In the presence of an artistic community, individuals can find support and a reignition of passion by talking and sharing with others in their creative endeavours.
 They can also find joy in working with new mediums as novelty can often bring about inspiration.

-And Sharma’s solutions ring true because for young artists like Erin, having community is central to her well-being.
+And Sharma’s solutions ring true because for young artists like Erin who at times suffer from creative burnout, having community is central to her well-being.

-“Not only do I have friends in my program and we can bounce ideas off within critiques in an open way that help me move forward and I feel happy to move forward or get a sense of getting better at art,” Erin said as she explained how art has positively contributed to her well-being.
+“Not only do I have friends in my program and we can bounce ideas off within critiques in an open way that help me move forward and I feel happy to move forward or get a sense of getting better at art,” Erin said as she explained how her peers have positively contributed to her well-being.

-Great ideas can unexpectedly come about during periods of creative flow or emerge from the ubiquity of mental illness.
-However, to create a future where artists can sustain creativity and remain healthy, there needs to be a cultural shift in the way we understand how great artists work and stronger art communities everywhere.
+Great ideas unexpectedly come about during periods of creative flow.
+To create a future where artists can sustain creative endeavours and remain healthy, there needs to be a nuanced understanding of how great artists work and stronger art communities everywhere.